-For example, if your users are coming maximum form Facebook, it clearly means that you need to focus on social media and too in the Facebook stream.
+For example, if your users are coming maximum from Facebook, it clearly means that you need to focus on social media and too on the Facebook stream.

 It is not just about what they are doing over your website, but over the search engine too.
 While focusing on consumer behavior analysis, make sure that you ask these questions: